 You may also need to replace the drywall.
 It’s impossible to “clean” mold with bleach, especially on porous surfaces like wood, fabric or drywall.
 If the flooding was significant or long-standing, a mold remediation company is a wise choice.

 There are many possibilities for a flood in your basement.
-Other than natural disasters, it could be a failed sump pump, a water heater leak or collapse, leaky pipes or a basement bathroom mishap like a bath or toilet overflow.
+Other than natural disasters, it could be a failed sump pump, a water heater leak or collapse, leaky pipes, or a bathroom mishap like a bath or toilet overflow.

 In some cases, particularly in older homes, it may be the drain in the basement floor.
-Clogs in the main plumbing line or backups often manifest with basement floods.
+Clogs in the main plumbing line or backups often cause basements to flood.
 Regardless, A.B.
 May plumbers are quick to assess and solve the plumbing problem.

 Let our team stop the water damage from getting worse.
 We can fix what needs to be fixed and do what’s possible to prevent it from happening again.
 Whether you need a main drain line clearing, a new water heater installation or pipe repair - our team will handle it quickly and professionally.